SeanDrum/antistasi-docs-preview/reference/missions.md

 **Description:** Intercept a convoy transporting prisoners of war.
 Successfully rescuing these prisoners provides you with additional HR and money rewards per prisoner rescued.

+**How to Complete:** An enemy convoy spawns at the origin location after a delay.
+The convoy consists of a truck carrying prisoners escorted by military vehicles.
+The convoy travels along roads to the destination.
+You must intercept the truck and capture it (by having a player in the driver seat).
+Once captured, prisoners will exit and you must escort them to your HQ (within 50 meters).
+Each prisoner that reaches HQ alive provides rewards.
+If all prisoners die or the convoy reaches its destination, the mission fails.

 **Success:**
 - **Money**: 300 € per prisoner (normal) / 450 € per prisoner (difficult)
 - **HR**: 1 per prisoner rescued